Water Really Does Everything

 How To Drink More Water

 Consume more water, herbal teas, juices (freshly juiced), and soups.
 Start your day immediately after waking with 2 cups of filtered water for hydration and purification.
-Water will hydrate you properly since it’s exactly what your body wants.
-If you get bored with plain water you can add fresh fruit to your water for flavor.
-Fresh fruits & veggies will also increase your water intake as they’re high-water-content foods.
+It will hydrate you properly since it’s exactly what your body wants.
+If you get bored with plain water you can add fresh fruit for flavor.
+Fresh fruits & veggies will also increase your liquids intake as they’re high-water-content foods.

 Elson Haas, Buck Levin.
 Staying Healthy with Nutrition.